fauust/ansible-role-mariadb/README.md

 You will find the repositories URL here:
 <https://downloads.mariadb.org/mariadb/repositories/>

-By default we deploy the MariaDB Server version that comes with the distribution.
+By default, we deploy the MariaDB Server version that comes with the distribution.

 ### MariaDB service activation and restart